sakya/CmdLineArgsParser/README.md

 - **OnlyForVerbs**: a list of verbs this option is valid for separated by a semicolon
 - **Required**: boolean indicating if the option is required
 - **ValidValues**: a list of valid values separated by a semicolon (e.g. "value1;value2")
+- **MutuallyExclusive**: a string to set the option group name.
+More than one Option with the same MutuallyExclusive value cannot be set.
 - **Description**: the description of the option
 - **Section**: the section this option belongs to.
 This is only used by the `ShowUsage` method.
 If no section name is set the option belongs to the 'General' section.